FluBBaOfWard/TLCS900H/README.md

 # TLCS900H V0.4.7

-Toshiba TLCS-900H cpu emulator for ARM32.
+Toshiba TLCS-900H cpu / TMP95C061 SOC emulator for ARM32.

 ## How to use: